BatoolAliHu/BatoolaliHu/README.md

 -  I'm Seventeen 👀
 -  6 Years Robot Programer 🤖
 -  Beginner Programmer 👩🏻‍💻 📱
--  I’m currently learning < SWIFT🍎 >
+-  I’m Currently Learning < SWIFT🍎 >

 <!--
 **BatoolAliHu/BatoolaliHu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.